-Textbooks which are furnished to the students must be covered.
-Brown paper bags may be used to cover books.
-Plastic self-adhesive covers and fabric covers are not allowed.
+Textbooks which are furnished to the students must be taken care of.
 Reasonable allowances will be made for wear, but a student must pay for any unnecessary damage to a book.
-If a book is lost, a student must pay for it immediately and receive another in order to keep up with his/her schoolwork.
+If a book is lost, a student must pay for it immediately and receive another to keep up with his/her schoolwork.